Apple Watch SE puts profits over public health by nixing ECG features

 The second response is more complex.
 Historically, Apple plays the artificial distancing game whenever it fails to add compelling new tentpole features to a given year’s flagship device, but needs to find some way to keep selling more units anyway.
 Remember the iPhone 5S, which was barely different from the 5?
 To artificially distance its flagship and midrange models, Apple repackaged the prior year’s iPhone 5 in a plastic shell and called it the iPhone 5C.
 It could have kept the iPhone 5 around another year, but that would have eroded 5S sales, so it found a way to make the 5 less desirable and sell it for $100 less.

 Apple could have done the exact same thing with the Apple Watch SE.
-Tossing the Series 4 guts into a plastic shell would have been fine for kids, though it might have alienated more discerning seniors — another worthy target audience for more affordable, iPhone-independent health-tracking wearables.
+Tossing the Series 4 guts into a plastic shell would have been fine for younger users, though it might have alienated more discerning seniors — another worthy target audience for more affordable, iPhone-independent health-tracking wearables.
 But then, maybe that lower grade material wouldn’t have bothered many adults, as plastic watches have been popular across the world for years.
 Apple’s plastic shell probably wouldn’t have looked much different from the ceramic Apple Watch Editions it was selling for $1,300.

 Material swaps are fine ways to differentiate watches, and omitting an always-on screen or some other frill is fair game, but keeping new health sensors from naturally trickling down to wider audiences strikes me as inhumane.
 Some people at Apple must realize as much.
 Back in 2016, Apple CEO Tim Cook told investors that “[w]hen we work on making our devices accessible by the blind, I don’t consider the bloody [return on investment].
 When I think about doing the right thing, I don’t think about an ROI.”